-There will be a number of practice evacuations each term.
+Practice Evacuations: There will be a number of practice evacuations each term.
 The aim of the practices is to familiarise pupils and staff with evacuations procedures, a full evacuation is considered successful when a building is evacuated within 4 minutes by day or night.
 The practice supervisor will set off the fire panel and monitor the time it takes to evacuate the buildings; these details are to be passed to the Responsible Person for record keeping purposes.
 The following practices should occur every term:

-Detail By whom Boarding Houses One day and one-night time evacuation practice House parents, or Head Fire Warden Whole School One daytime evacuation practice Head Fire Warden or Headmistress
+Detail By whom

+Boarding One day and one-night time evacuation practice House parents, or Head Fire

+Houses Warden

+Whole One daytime evacuation practice Head Fire Warden or

+School Headmaster
-10. Action on Hearing a Fire Evacuation Bell or continuous Whistle

-The following actions should occur when anyone hears a fire evacuation bell:
+Action on Hearing a Fire Evacuation Bell or continuous Whistle: The following actions should occur when anyone hears a fire evacuation bell:

-- a.
-Evacuate all buildings in an orderly manner and carry out registers. - b.
+a.
+Evacuate all buildings in an orderly manner and carry out registers.

+- b.
 Confirm what has happened; The Head Fire Warden and/or Deputy decide whether to call the Wilts Fire and Rescue Service. - c.
 Control re-entering to buildings.
-The Head Fire Warden and/or Deputy should investigate all false alarms, recording all details for record keeping purposes.
+The Head Fire Warden and/or Deputy should investigate all false alarms, recording all details for record keeping purposes. - d.

-- d.
 Fire fighting.
 The aim is to evacuate the buildings as quickly as possible, only when that has occurred should a decision be taken to fight a fire be made.
 This should not stop staff from using a fire extinguisher for instance to stop a fire in a dustbin.
-Fire extinguishers are in place to aid your escape, not to fight fires. - 11.
-Annual Review.
-This document will be reviewed annually as part of the H&S Annual Report.
+Fire extinguishers are in place to aid your escape, not to fight fires.